Education at Wave Hill

 Wave Hill continues to be at the forefront in working with teens.
 For more than 30 years, the Forest Project has offered paid, summer internships in the increasingly relevant discipline of woodland and urban ecology.
-This season, Wave Hill is launching a new Woodland Ecology Research Mentorship (WERM) program, generously funded by the Pinkerton Foundation.
-This initiative provides mentored research opportunities for high school students over a 14-month period.
+Wave Hill's Woodland Ecology Research Mentorship (WERM) program, generously funded by the Pinkerton Foundation, provides mentored research opportunities for high school students over a 14-month period.

 We welcome your visits, questions and feedback in our continuing efforts to best serve our audience and keep pace with an always dynamic educational landscape.

 Click here to download the press release for the Woodland Ecology Research Mentorship (WERM) program.

-Education Programs for youth at Wave Hill are generously supported by the Barker Welfare Foundation, the Bay and Paul Foundations, Cleveland H. Dodge Foundation, Con Edison, The Lucius N. Littauer Foundation, The New Yankee Stadium Community Benefits Fund, the New York State Education Department, the Pinkerton Foundation, and the Dr. Robert C. and Tina Sohn Foundation and Target.
+Education Programs for youth at Wave Hill are generously supported by the Barker Welfare Foundation, the Bay and Paul Foundations, Cleveland H. Dodge Foundation, Con Edison, The Lucius N. Littauer Foundation, The New Yankee Stadium Community Benefits Fund, the New York State Education Department, the Pinkerton Foundation and the William T. Grant Foundation.
 Sustaining support for Wave Hill’s Educational Programming is provided by the Sally and Gilbert Kerlin Endowment Fund at Wave Hill for Environmental Science and Nature Education.